Capstone-Projects-2023-Spring/project-optimap/README.md

 ## Conceptual Design

-his application will be written in React Native.
+This application will be written in React Native.
 This will allow the app to be deployed on Android, iOS, and web.
 The backend for user authentication and storage may be created using Google Firebase.
 This is a free application where login and new account processes can be done using their API, as well as storage of individual records or previous routes that the user has gone